• Skip to primary navigation

 PIN HERE to add to your recipe box.

-Expert Tip: Use vegetable broth (and olive oil) to make this vegan.
-Buy precooked farro to save time.
+• Use vegetable broth (and olive oil) to make this farro bowl vegan.

 • Buy precooked farro to save time.